vanessapigwin/top-restaurant-page/README.md

 - [ ] Try out three.js: load an obj or gltf file of avatar / animals

 ## Newly-learned concepts from Activity
-- html: file input element
-- css: opacity, file selector button
-- js: Form data object
-- js: preventing default behavior
+- setting up webpack
+- dependencies
-- js: this
+- using modules